1991–92 United States network television schedule

-The 1991–92 network television schedule for the four major English language commercial broadcast networks in the United States.
-The schedule covers primetime hours from September 1991 through August 1992.
+The 1991–92 network television schedule for the four major English language commercial broadcast networks in the United States covers primetime hours from September 1991 through August 1992.
 The schedule is followed by a list per network of returning series, new series, and series cancelled after the 1990–91 season.
 All times are Eastern and Pacific, with certain exceptions, such as Monday Night Football.

 New series are highlighted in bold.
 Series ending their original runs are highlighted in italics.

 Each of the 30 highest-rated shows is listed with its rank and rating as determined by Nielsen Media Research.